-- Stage 1: Apply by completing the online application form.
-Deadline for applications is 9 October 2017.
+- Stage 1: Apply by completing the application form.
+Deadline for applications is 5 November 2017.

 - Stage 3: Once fees have been received, you will be sent confirmation of your place on the course and a letter to support your visa application (if required).

 You are responsible for organising your own travel and visas (where needed).
 If travelling from overseas, you must arrive in the UK ready to begin the course at 9:00 on Monday 15 January, and depart no earlier than the evening of Friday 19 January.
 The course will run from 9:00 to 17:00 each day.

 Information about local accommodation will be provided by the course coordinator once your fees have been processed.
 A limited number of study bedrooms at IDS are available for rent on a first come first served basis.